knutdrescher/BiofilmQ/docs/usage/parameter_calculation.rst

-In the tab :guilabel:`Parameter calculation` you can compute additional measurements or features which can be extracted from image stacks for the whole biovolume, or for each pseudo-cell cube in the biovolume.
+In the tab :guilabel:`Parameter calculation` you can compute additional measurements or features which can be extracted from image stacks for the whole biovolume, or for each pseudo-cell cube (or each single cell) in the biovolume.

 .. note::

-	The `segmentation <./segmentation.html>`_ extracts the following parameters for each pseudo-cell cube (also called "object" below) by default:
+	We use the term "object" to refer to a pseudo-cell cube or a single cell.
+The segmentation extracts the following parameters for each object by default:

 	* **CentroidCoordinate_{x, y, z}**.
 Center coordinate in :math:`x, y, z` direction.
 	* **Shape_Volume**.
 Volume in :math:`\mu m^3`.
 	* **Intensity_Mean**.
 (Option: fluorescence channel on which the segmentation is based) 	Mean of all fluorescent intensity values.
+	* **ID**.
+Unique object ID.

+    * The following properties are calculated only in case of cubed segmentation.
 	* **Cube_VolumeFraction**.
 Ratio of occupied biovolume of the cube compared to the total cube volume.
 	* **Cube_Surface**.
 Number of interface voxels between occupied and unoccupied volume in cube.
 	* **Cube_CenterCoord**.
 This is an internal property only.
 Center coordinate of cube.
 	* **Grid_ID**.
 Unique ID of grid position within the given volume (depends only on x, y, and z).
 Two cubes of different z-stacks at the same position will have the same Grid_ID.
-	* **ID**.
-Unique object ID.

 By selecting a row in the parameter calculation table, you toggle a description panel underneath the table.
 In this description, you will find brief information on the calculation process, the added features and if particular preprocessing steps are required.